Peaky Blinders: Etymology

-History
+Youth violence

 Economic hardship in Birmingham led to a violent youth subculture.
-Poor youths frequently robbed and picked the pockets of men walking on the streets of slum areas of the city.
-These efforts were executed through assaults, beatings, stabbings, and manual strangulation.
-The origins of this subculture can be traced back to the 1850s, in a time where Birmingham's streets were filled with gambling dens and youth playing rough sports.
-When the police started to crack down on these activities due to pressure from the higher classes, the youth fought back, banding together in what became known as "slogging gangs".
+Poor youths frequently engaged in robbery and pickpocketing of men walking on the streets of slum areas.
+These efforts were executed through assault, battery, stabbing, and strangling.
+The origins of this subculture can be traced back to the 1850s, a time when Birmingham's streets were filled with gambling dens and rough sports.
+When the police started to crack down on these activities due to pressure from the upper classes, the youth fought back, banding together in what became known as slogging gangs.
 These gangs frequently fought the police, and assaulted members of the public walking in the streets.
-During the 1890s, youth street gangs consisted of men and boys between the ages of 12 and 30.
-The late 1890s saw the organisation of these men into a soft hierarchy.
+During the 1890s youth street gangs consisted of boys and men between the ages of 12 and 30.
+The late 1890s saw the organisation of these men into a hierarchy of soft power.

-The most violent of these youth street gangs organised themselves as a singular group known as the "Peaky Blinders".
-They were likely founded in Small Heath, possibly by a man named Thomas Mucklow, as suggested by a newspaper article entitled, "A murderous outrage at Small Heath, a man's skull fractured" (printed in the 24 March 1890 edition of The Birmingham Mail).
-This article is possibly the earliest evidence of the Peaky Blinders in print:
+The most violent of these youth street gangs organised themselves as a singular group known as the Peaky Blinders.
+They were founded in Small Heath, by a man named Thomas Mucklow, as suggested by a newspaper article entitled, "A murderous outrage at Small Heath, a man's skull fractured", printed in the 24 March 1890 edition of The Birmingham Mail.
+This article is the earliest evidence of the Peaky Blinders in print:

 After some gangsters attacked a man in 1890, they sent a letter to various national newspapers declaring themselves as members of this specific group.
 Their first activities primarily revolved around occupying favourable land, notably the communities of Small Heath and Cheapside, Birmingham.
-Their expansion was noted by their first gang rival, the "Cheapside Sloggers", who battled against them in an effort to control land.
-The Sloggers originated in the 1870s and were known for street fights in the Bordesley and Small Heath areas – extremely poor slums of Birmingham.
+Their expansion was noted by their first gang rival, the Cheapside Sloggers, who battled against them to control land.

-The Peaky Blinders, after they established controlled territory in the late 19th century, began expanding their criminal enterprise.
-Their activities included protection rackets, fraud, land grabs, smuggling, hijacking, robbery, and illegal bookmaking.
-Historian Heather Shor of the University of Leeds claims that the Blinders were more focused on street fighting, robbery, and racketeering, as opposed to more organised crime.
+After Peaky Blinders established controlled territory in the late 19th century their criminal enterprise began expanding.
+They diversified into protection rackets, fraud, land grab, smuggling, truck hijacking, robbery, and bookmaking.
+Historian Heather Shor of the University of Leeds claims that the Blinders were more focused on street fighting, robbery, and protection rackets, as opposed to more organised crime.

 The group was known for its violence, not only towards rival gangs, but also against innocent civilians and constables.
 Gang wars between rival gangs frequently erupted in Birmingham, which led to brawls and shootouts.
 The Peaky Blinders also deliberately attacked police officers, in what became known as "constable baiting".
 Constable George Snipe was killed by the gang in 1897, as was Charles Philip Gunter in 1901.
-Hundreds more were injured and some left the force because of the violence.
+Hundreds more were injured, and some left the force because of the violence.

 Soon, the term "Peaky Blinder" became a generic term for young street criminals in Birmingham.
 In 1899, an Irish police chief named Charles Haughton Rafter was contracted to enforce local law in Birmingham.
-However, police corruption and bribery diminished the effectiveness of his enforcement for a time.
+Police corruption and bribery diminished the effectiveness of his enforcement for a time.